-The World Wide Web was invented by Sir Tim Berners-Lee: from 1989-1991, he proposed and developed the software systems of the World Wide Web while he was employed at CERN.
-Berners-Lee had attempted to build a document system for CERN in the early 1980's: the system was named ENQUIRE, and it's purpose was to help CERN scientists share information, and to avoid losing information.
-Tim Berners-Lee was in the 'right place at the right time' to invent the World Wide Web: from 1983, the CERN Networking Group - which included members: Brian Carpenter, Giorgio Heiman, François Flückiger, Jean-Michel Jouanigot - had began to build an internal and external networking infrastructure.
+Sir Tim Berners-Lee is credited with inventing the World Wide Web: from 1989-1991, he proposed and developed the software systems of the Web while he was employed at CERN.
+Berners-Lee had attempted to build a document system for CERN in the early 1980s: the system was named ENQUIRE, and it's purpose was to help CERN scientists share information, and to avoid losing information.
+Tim Berners-Lee was in the 'right place at the right time' to invent the World Wide Web: from 1983, the CERN Networking Group - which included members: Brian Carpenter, Giorgio Heiman, François Flückiger, Jean-Michel Jouanigot - had begun to build an internal and external networking infrastructure.
 The CERN Networking Group decided to implement TCP/IP instead of the ISO networking standard, and by 1991, the CERN external network was a hub for international Internet traffic.
 By 1991, the CERN network was responsible for handling up to 80% of Europe's international Internet traffic.
 Therefore, CERN was the ideal location to launch a new Internet service.

-The date that Berners-Lee proposed his new 'hypertext project' was on the 12st of March, 1989; the paper was titled 'a large hypertext database with typed links'.
-This proposal was not successful, and it led to Berners-Lee asking for assistance from Robert Cailliau to develop a more 'concrete' proposal: the proposal they developed was named: 'WorldWideWeb: Proposal for a HyperText Project' and it was published on the 12th of November, 1990.
-This proposal was 'green lit' and Cailliau and Berners-Lee began the process of building a development team to design the software systems for the new hypertext project.
+After the failure of ENQUIRE, Berners-Lee proposed a new hypertext project - taking advantage of CERN's IP network - that would be available to 'everyone'.
+When Berners-Lee proposed this new project to his boss Mike Sendall, he referred to the system as a "Mesh" - he later decided upon "World Wide Web" when writing the code for the system in 1990.
+Berners-Lee's proposal was submitted in March 1989, and was titled "Information Management: A Proposal"; Mike Sendall wrote on this paper 'Vague, but exciting'.
+In May 1989, Berners-Lee appears to have published the same proposal but titled it as "a large hypertext database with typed links".
+This proposal was not successful, but it led Berners-Lee to ask for assistance from Robert Cailliau to develop a more 'concrete' proposal: the proposal they developed was published on the 12th of November 1990 and was titled: "WorldWideWeb: Proposal for a HyperText Project".
+This proposal was 'green lit' and Cailliau and Berners-Lee began the process of building a development team to launch their new hypertext project.
 The project was originally referred to as the CERN WWW Project, and the members of the WWW Project included: Alain Favre, Arthur Secret, Bebo White, Bernd Pollermann, Carl Barker, Dan Connolly, David Foster, Eelco van Asperen, James Whitescarver, Jean-Francois Groff, Jonthan Streets, Nicola Pellow, Peter Dobberstein, Paul Kunz, Pei Wei, Robert Cailliau, Tim Berners-Lee, Tony Johnson, and Willem van Leeuwen.

 Berners-Lee decided that the hypertext documents of the World Wide Web would be read-only, and accessed by a client server architecture (browsers).
-The first World Wide Web server (used by Berners-Lee) was a NeXT computer, and the first web server software was named CERN httpd.
+The first World Wide Web server (used by Berners-Lee) was a NeXT computer, and the first web server software was named CERN httpd; which was designed by Ari Luotonen, Henrik Frystyk Nielsen, and Tim Berners-Lee.
 Since then, there has been a plethora of HTTP server software, such as Apache, that have simplified the process of hosting web servers, and have helped to popularise the World Wide Web.
 Berners-Lee was responsible for designing the first web browser, unsurprisingly named: WorldWideWeb.
 The second browser created - a version of the WorldWideWeb browser that was ported to several operating systems - was the Line Mode Browser, and it was designed by: Tim Berners-Lee, Henrik Frystyk Nielsen and Nicola Pellow.
 In 1992, Robert Cailliau and Nicola Pellow developed the first browser for the Macintosh platform: named MacWWW.
 Pei Wei, another member of the WWW project, developed the ViolaWWW hypertext browser.

-The World Wide Web is a service/application found on the Internet, the Internet is a system of interconnected computer networks that use TCP/IP (Internet protocol suite) to communicate.
-The Internet protocol suite has four layers and it's highest layer is the application layer.
-The Hypertext Transfer Protocol (HTTP) is part of the application layer of the Internet protocol suite.
+The World Wide Web is a service/application found on the Internet: the Internet is a system of interconnected computer networks that uses TCP/IP (Internet protocol suite).
+HTTP (Hypertext Transfer Protocol) is the protocol that the Web uses, and it is located in the application layer of Internet protocol suite.
 The World Wide Web could not function without HTTP: HTTP is a 'request-response' protocol, which means that one computer sends a request for data and another computer responds to the request.

-The World Wide Web is based upon a client-server computing model: a client application program (browser), residing on a users computer, will use HTTP to send a request to retrieve data from a web server connected to the Internet.
+As with most application layer protocols, the World Wide Web is based upon a client-server computing model: a client application program (browser), residing on a user's computer, will use HTTP to send a request to retrieve data from a web server connected to the Internet.
 Computer files are retrieved by a client program (browsers) using a Uniform Resource Identifier (URI); the World Wide Web uses a URI that is named: Uniform Resource Locator (URL).
-URL's are embedded within hyperlinks: hyperlinks, usually referred to as 'links', are embedded into webpages (hypertext documents), and a user simple has to click on a hyperlink and the browser will use HTTP to locate the resource.
+URL's are embedded within hyperlinks: hyperlinks, usually referred to as 'links', are embedded within webpages (hypertext documents), and a user simple has to click on a hyperlink and the browser will use HTTP to locate the resource.

 If a user wants to upload content to the World Wide Web, then they need to upload it to a web server: a web server is a computer system that will process requests via HTTP.
 The most common files uploaded to a web server are images files (gif, jpeg) and html documents.
 The next issue is how do users access the files / content located at a web server: one option is via the web servers IP address, but the most common way is through the Domain Name System (DNS).
 A domain name is registered, such as example.com, then DNS records are created that tie the domain name to the web server: all users need to do is enter the domain name address, such as example.com/file.html, to locate files / content uploaded to a web server.